ketgo/py-abac/docs/source/policy_language.rst

 Targets vs Rules
 ~~~~~~~~~~~~~~~~

-The concept of code:`"targets"` and :code:`"rules"` in Py-ABAC is derived from the XACML standard.
+The concept of :code:`"targets"` and :code:`"rules"` in Py-ABAC is derived from the XACML standard.
 Both are used to
 define conditions on attributes during policy creation.
 There is however a fundamental distinction between the two which
 will become more clear in the following sections.
 From a conceptual standpoint, :code:`"targets"` states for which
 instances of access control elements a policy applies.
 Thus called targets of a policy.
 The :code:`"rules"` on the